 procedure to identify these compounds

 one by one.
 There are many different experiments to identify different compounds in a sequence of steps.
 In qualitative analysis, we observe

 a physical change (such as a colour change), when a reaction is being occurred or after completed the reaction.

 In the qualitative analysis of inorganic chemistry in grade 12, we have some cations (positively charged ions) to identify such as Cu2+, Fe2+ and more.

-As cations, there are few anions we have to learn in qualitative analysis in inorganic chemistry section.
+As cations, there are more anions we have to learn in qualitative analysis of inorganic chemistry section.

-Now we are going to see a small example which explains what is qualitative analysis and how it is done to identify cations and anions.
+Now we are going to see few example which explains what is qualitative analysis and how it is done to identify cations and anions.

 There are two brown colour solutions in two bottles.
 You have to identify these two solutions by doing some experiments.
 But you have informed that, these solutions contain ferric chloride (FeCl3) and ferric sulfate (Fe2(SO4)3).
 So you have to decide which bottle contains which compound.